Identifying Aboriginal and/or Torres Strait Islander children - advice

 To get the best outcomes for children, and to promote culturally safe practice, practitioners need to proactively ask about each child’s cultural identity.
 This promotes the child’s cultural rights and connections and shows respect for the history of each child and their family.

 The CYFA requires that an Aboriginal and/or Torres Strait Islander child’s cultural plan aligns with their case plan.
-Cultural considerations inform all aspects of case planning and promotes Aboriginal and/or Torres Strait Islander children and young people’s connection to their family, community and culture.
+Cultural considerations inform all aspects of case planning and promotes Aboriginal and/or Torres Strait Islander children and young people’s connection to their family, community, culture, language and Country (cultural connections).
 Focussed attention on cultural plans through care teams and achievement of these plans also fosters positive and healthy identity development.
 This supports Aboriginal and/or Torres Strait Islander children and young people growing strong in their culture.

 As soon as a child is identified as Aboriginal and/or Torres Strait Islander, record this in CRIS, and consult with ACSASS.

 Consistent and accurate recording of Aboriginal cultural information on CRIS leads to improved data and service provision.
-This data is used when planning service and program delivery and in identifying what works well, to support Aboriginal and/or Torres Strait Islander children and families in the child protection program.
+This data is used when planning service and program delivery and in identifying what works well in the provision and delivery of services to Aboriginal children and families and support self-determination in the protection of Aboriginal children.

 How to ask